Butyrylcholinesterase: Marker for risk of SIDS

+Medical uses

 Prophylactic countermeasure against nerve agents

 Butyrylcholinesterase is a prophylactic countermeasure against organophosphate nerve agents.
 It binds nerve agent in the bloodstream before it can exert effects in the nervous system.
 Because it is a biological scavenger (and universal target), it is currently the only therapeutic agent effective in providing complete stoichiometric protection against the entire spectrum of organophosphate nerve agents.

 Prophylactic against cocaine addiction

 An experimental new drug was developed for the potential treatment of cocaine abuse and overdose based on the pseudocholinesterase structure (it was a human BChE mutant with improved catalytic efficiency).
 It was shown to remove cocaine from the body 2000 times as fast as the natural form of BChE.
 Studies in rats have shown that the drug prevented convulsions and death when administered cocaine overdoses.

 Transplantation of skin cells modified to express the enhanced form of butyrylcholinesterase into mice enables the long-term release of the enzyme and efficiently protects the mice from cocaine-seeking behavior and cocaine overdose.